ArranJacques/laravel-aws-cognito-auth/README.md

 AWS Cognito may fail to authenticate for a number of reasons, from simply entering the wrong credentials, or because additional checks or actions are required before the user can be successfully authenticated.

 So that you can deal with failed attempts appropriately several options are available to you within the package that dictate how failed attempts should be handled.

+#### Methods

 You can specify how failed attempts should be handled by passing an additional `$errorHandler` argument when calling the `Auth::attempt()` and `Auth::validate()` methods.

 ```php
 Auth::attempt(array $credentials, [bool $remember], [$errorHandler]);